If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Foot blisters are defined as fluid-filled sacs that form on the skin, and are often encountered during daily activities or as a result of wearing ill-fitting footwear.
 They develop as a result of friction or repeated rubbing, which separates the layers of skin, creating a pocket of clear fluid.
 Several factors can contribute to the formation of foot blisters.
 Tight or improperly fitting shoes can lead to excessive rubbing, especially while walking or running.
 Moisture, such as sweat or wet conditions, softens the skin and makes it more prone to blistering.
 Certain materials consisting of rough socks or shoes, can exacerbate the problem.
 Additionally, activities that place excessive stress on the feet, like hiking or long-distance running, are common culprits.
 Understanding the definition and causes of foot blisters can help you take preventive measures.
 If you have blisters on your feet, it is suggested that you contact a podiatrist who can safely treat them and guide you on blister-prevention tactics.

 Blisters may appear as a single bubble or in a cluster.
 They can cause a lot of pain and may be filled with pus, blood, or watery serum.
-If your feet are hurting, contact Dr. Randy Garr of Utah.
+If your feet are hurting, contact Dr. Randy Garr of Bigfoot Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Foot Blisters